-The Oak Hill Outdoor Pursuits Program is a collaboration between the Oak Hill Physical Education Department & The Natural World Program.
-Each grade in middle school learn about, prepare for, and go on different trips, learning survival skills and a understanding and respect for the natural world.
+The Oak Hill School Outdoor Pursuits Program is a collaboration between the Oak Hill Physical Education Department & The Natural World Program.
+Each middle school class learns about, prepares for, and goes on different adventure trips-- learning survival skills and gaining an understanding and respect for the natural world.

 6th Grade Wilderness Survival Training

 In the Survival Unit, students are taught five basic skills needed to survive in most outdoor pursuit activities.
 These five skills are: knots, shelter building, fire starting, map & compass, and a ‘ten essentials’ survival kit.
 Over the twelve week course, students work to master these skills, utilizing the backwoods of the Oak Hill School property.
 The unit ends with a one night campout on property southwest of Eugene where the students, broken into teams of 3-5, are taken into the woods with only their survival kits to "survive" the night.